gardener/gardener-extension-provider-aws/docs/usage/flexible-network-configuration.md

 - Allowing mixed BYO/Gardener-managed worker subnets across zones (all zones must be consistent)
 - Allowing BYO worker subnets combined with Gardener-managed subnets in the same configuration (BYO mode means all subnets are user-managed)
-- Managing or modifying any user-provided (BYO) resources
+- Managing or modifying any user-provided (BYO) resources beyond adding/removing AWS tags for cluster association and LB discovery
 - Supporting IPv6-only BYO subnets in the initial release

 ## Proposal